queryluke/masseffect-5e-data/data/class-features/empowered-biotics.md

 ---
-id: empowered_biotics
 name: Empowered Biotics
+class: adept
+level: 17
 ---
-At {{ level }} level, whenever you roll a 1 on a damage roll for a biotic spell or cantrip you cast, you can reroll the die and must use the new roll.
+At 17th level, whenever you roll a 1 on a damage roll for a biotic power or cantrip you cast, you can reroll the die and must use the new roll.